CORPORATE GOVERNANCE STATEMENT

 The number of proxy votes received for each vote are announced at the AGM and the results of the AGM are announced and published on our website.

 The Company does not presently have significant representation from traditional institutional investors.
 However, at an appropriate juncture it will seek to develop this area with the support of its broker Allenby Capital.

-The Company actively seeks to engage with its wider stakeholder base in order to maximise decision making, ensure alignment of interests and balance the needs of all stakeholders, whilst meeting its primary responsibility to promote the success of the Company for the benefit of its members as a whole via the execution of its strategy and business model set in the disclosures to principle 1 of the code.
+The Company actively seeks to engage with its wider stakeholder base in order to maximise decision making, ensure alignment of interests and balance the needs of all stakeholders, whilst meeting its primary responsibility to promote the success of the Company for the benefit of its members as a whole via the execution of its strategy and business model set out in the disclosures to principle 1 of the code.

-The Company regularly engages with its staff via a number of practices and procedures.
-Staff are able to give valued feedback on the working environment and other stakeholder insights through, for example:
+The Company regularly engages with its employees via a number of practices and procedures.
+Team members are able to give valued feedback on the working environment and other stakeholder insights through, for example: